Nivalyx/osu-wiki/wiki/Beatmap_Editor/Beat_Snap_Divisor/en.md

 ![1/1 snap divisor in the osu!mania editor](/wiki/shared/1_1_m.jpg "1/1 snap divisor in the osu!mania editor")

-- Full Beats
-- White ticks only
-- Best used for Easy difficulty
+The 1/1 snap divisor allows for hit objects to be placed on every song's *full beats*.
+It is being represented by the white-coloured ticks in the editor timeline.

+Due to its simplicity, this snap divisor is most commonly used while mapping Easy difficulties.

-### Divisor 1/2
+## Divisor 1/2

 ![Divisor 1/2](/wiki/shared/BSD_1_2.jpg "Divisor 1/2")